New Fall Hours • COVID-19 Update

 - Start networking with UCSC alumni.

 - Let us know about your new job!
 Really.
 We'd love to share your story with our students. email@example.com

-Reminder: Although you can enroll in a certificate or specialization program any time during your studies, we encourage you to enroll early.
+Reminder: Although you can establish candidacy in a certificate or specialization program any time during your studies, we encourage you to do so early.